JacobDev1/xl-converter/README.md

 Gives you **smaller file sizes** and quite possibly **better quality**.
 The downside is **longer conversion time**.
 I wrote an [article](https://codepoems.eu/posts/jpeg-xl-effort-setting-explained) demystifying the effort argument.

+### Image Proxy

+Encoders are picky, but XL Converter isn't.
+Feed it any format it can decode and the conversion will still be finished despite the encoder not supporting it.

+For example: HEIF to JPEG XL

+### Burst Mode

+For small amounts of images, the extra threads will be spread out for maximum performance.

+Works best in AVIF.
+Other encoders don't seem to use extra threads much.

 ## Building

 The build will be generated to `dist/xl-converter`.